Lordy2022/Learn-Python-Codecademy-Projects/README.md

 Gradebook:

 - I have written a Python program to organize a students subjects and grades for half of an academic year - creating a mid-term gradebook.

+Len's Slice:

+- Len’s Slice is a new pizza joint in the neighbourhood.
+I have used my knowledge of Python lists to organize some of their sales data.